 Article V - Selection Procedure

-Selections to the Onteora Middle School Chapter of the National Honor Society are made by the Faculty Council which consists of five voting faculty members appointed annually.
-The chapter adviser(s) shall be a nonvoting sixth and/or seventh member of the Faculty Council.
+Selections to the Onteora Middle School Chapter of the National Junior Honor Society (NJHS) are made by the Faculty Council which consists of five voting faculty members appointed annually.
+The chapter adviser(s) shall be a nonvoting member of the Faculty Council.
 In order to be selected, a student must demonstrate outstanding performance in all four criteria of NJHS: scholarship; leadership; service; and character.
 All deliberations of the Faculty Council are strictly confidential.

-The adviser(s) will identify seventh/eighth grade students with the prerequisite cumulative GPA of 95 or better based on two consecutive semesters of middle school work.
-Students who meet the initial requirement will then be surveyed for interest.
-Eligible students who would like to apply for membership will be provided with an application.
-Students should understand that a submitted application for membership and the review of information gathered does not guarantee selection.
-Applications are only accepted up to and through to the student’s second quarter of their 8th grade year.
-No applications are accepted in the student’s final two quarters (3rd/ 4th quarters) of 8th grade.
+The adviser(s) will identify seventh/eighth grade students with the prerequisite cumulative GPA of 85 or better.
+Eligible students who ask to apply for membership will be provided with an application.
+Students should understand that submitted applications for membership and the review of information gathered does not guarantee selection.

 Candidates shall be evaluated on the NJHS criteria of service, leadership, and character on the basis of the rubric/scoreboard adopted by the OMS JNHS.
 Character will include the qualities of respect, responsibility, trustworthiness, fairness, caring, and citizenship to include cooperation with school regulations, attendance and punctuality.